Managed Funds – Incorporating investments such as investment trusts, managed trusts and unit trusts

 It’s much easier to make the right decisions when you have the backing of an investment team helping you make them

 Professional managers are experts in making investment decisions and are backed by a whole host of investment tools and a team of analysts helping to source the latest news and information on current and prospective investments.
-It’s a lot easier to make informed decisions when you’ve a team of professionals working just to help you make the right decisions.
+It’s a lot easier to make informed decisions when you have a team of professionals working just to help you make the right decisions.

 Portfolio management and strategy

-Since investor’s attitude to risk can vary, investment managers set out their investment strategy/objectives at outset, allowing you to pick and choose investments to fit in with your level of risk, or even a specific sector you wish to invest into.
+Since investor’s attitude to risk can vary, investment managers set out their investment strategy/objectives at the outset, allowing you to pick and choose investments to fit in with your level of risk, or even a specific sector you wish to invest into.
 For example, you may have a preference for low risk fixed interest, medium risk Australian equities, or even a high risk investment in Chinese technology start-ups.

 Every fund has an investment objective (strategy) to help you understand how the manager intends to make investments; this is highlighted in the prospectus/PDS, although the name of the fund is usually a dead giveaway (e.g. Australian smaller companies fund etc).